Skip to main content

 Configure Operating System Instances

 Use the Configuration tab to establish Windows (WMI) and Linux (SSH) credential sets for specified hosts.
 Credential information is supplied by the customer.
-The credentials needed for IPM can be read-only, and do not require admin privileges and root access.
+The credentials needed for IO can be read-only, and do not require admin privileges and root access.
 In many cases, customers are already using management tools with established credentials, and these can often be leveraged for use with Operating System Integration.

 About This Task